vazco/meteor-universe-collection/README.md

     From UniCollection you can define and call remote methods (just like Meteor.methods and Meteor.call).

-    Additionally, handler from Meteor.methods,
-     will be have in context a collection object under this.collection.
+    Additionally, handler will be have in context a collection object under this.collection.
-     Rest things like userId, connection are same.
+     Rest things like userId, connection are same as handlers in Meteor.methods have.

     Remote methods on collection are inspired by insert/update function and all of them have callbacks for allow/deny methods.